-- Residential streets in cities, towns and villages, particularly where the streets are being used by people on foot and on bicycles, there is community support and the characteristics of the street are suitable." - 4.
-However, the guidance also states that "Where they do so, general compliance needs to be achievable without an excessive reliance on enforcement. - "Research into signed-only 20 mph speed limits shows that they generally lead to only small reductions in traffic speeds.
-Signed-only 20 mph speed limits are therefore most appropriate for areas where vehicle speeds are already low." - 5.
-As a result, 20mph limits are not appropriate where the aim is to curtail excessive speed, which is the stated aim of the petition.
+- Residential streets in cities, towns and villages, particularly where the streets are being used by people on foot and on bicycles, there is community support and the characteristics of the street are suitable." - 12.
+However, the guidance also states that "Where they do so, general compliance needs to be achievable without an excessive reliance on enforcement.

+"Research into signed-only 20 mph speed limits shows that they generally lead to only small reductions in traffic speeds.
+Signed-only 20 mph speed limits are therefore most appropriate for areas where vehicle speeds are already low."

+13. As a result, 20mph limits are not appropriate where the aim is to curtail excessive speed, which is the stated aim of the petition.
 The introduction of a 20mph speed limit is not therefore appropriate at this location.
 Alternative measures may, however be appropriate such as the installation of a vehicle activated speed warning sign and therefore a survey will be undertaken to determine whether this location can be prioritised for inclusion in a future year's programme of works.

-6. It is recommended that the lead petitioner is informed.
+14. It was agreed that the lead petitioner be informed.

-B. Petition requesting for a reduction in speed limit from 60mph to 40mph on Long Lane from Eels Farm to the border of Watnall Road (Ref:2019/0335)
+C. Petition requesting for a reduction in speed limit from 60mph to 40mph on Long Lane from Eels Farm to the border of Watnall Road (Ref:2019/0335)

-- 7. A 33-signature petition was submitted to the 28 March 2019 meeting of the County Council by Councillor Phil Rostance on behalf of residents requesting that the County Council introduces a 40mph speed limit on B6009 Long Lane between Hucknall and Watnall. - 8.
-The road is rural in nature with a 60mph speed limit. - 9.
-To consider the speed limit request an assessment will be carried out including consideration of the road layout and its purpose, the number of properties fronting the road, an evaluation of traffic speeds, and an investigation of the speed related injury accident data.
-Once this data is available the request will be considered in line with guidelines for setting local speed limits; and if appropriate, alterations to the speed limit will be considered for inclusion in a future integrated transport programme. - 10.
-It is recommended that the lead petitioner is informed.
+- 15. A 33-signature petition was submitted to the 28 March 2019 meeting of the County Council by Councillor Phil Rostance on behalf of residents requesting that the County Council introduces a 40mph speed limit on B6009 Long Lane between Hucknall and Watnall. - 16.
+The road is rural in nature with a 60mph speed limit. - 17.
+To consider the speed limit request an assessment would be carried out including consideration of the road layout and its purpose, the number of properties fronting the road, an evaluation of traffic speeds, and an investigation of the speed related injury accident data.
+Once this data was available the request would be considered in line with guidelines for setting local speed limits; and if appropriate, alterations to the speed limit would be considered for inclusion in a future integrated transport programme. - 18.
+It was agreed that the lead petitioner be informed.

-C. Petition requesting a vehicle activated speed sign Leake Road, Gotham (Ref:2019/0336)
+D. Petition requesting a vehicle activated speed sign Leake Road, Gotham (Ref:2019/0336)

-- 11.A 211-signature petition was presented to the 28 March 2019 meeting of the County Council by Councillor Andrew Brown on behalf of the residents of Gotham requesting an interactive speed sign on Leake Road, near its junction with Hill Road. - 12.
-An evaluation of traffic speeds and flows will be carried out at the location for the consideration to installing an interactive speed sign.
-Once this data is available the request will be considered in line with guidelines for installing interactive speed signs; and if appropriate, it will be considered for inclusion in a future integrated transport programme. - 13.
-It is recommended that the lead petitioner be informed accordingly.
+- 19. A 211-signature petition was presented to the 28 March 2019 meeting of the County Council by Councillor Andrew Brown on behalf of the residents of Gotham requesting an interactive speed sign on Leake Road, near its junction with Hill Road. - 20.
+An evaluation of traffic speeds and flows would be carried out at the location for the consideration to installing an interactive speed sign.
+Once this data was available the request would be considered in line with guidelines for installing interactive speed signs; and if appropriate, it would be considered for inclusion in a future integrated transport programme. - 21.
+It was agreed that the lead petitioner be informed accordingly.

-D. Petition requesting the resurfacing of the pavements on West Leake Road, East Leake (Ref:2019/0337)
+E. Petition requesting the resurfacing of the pavements on West Leake Road, East Leake (Ref:2019/0337)